ozankececioglu/zero-to-production/present/chapter3-part2.md

 ---

-- Finally we can add an sql check in our tests, to see if the data is really written to the database (3.8.3)
+- Finally we can add an sql query in our tests, to see if the data is really written to the database (3.8.3)

 ``` rust
 //! tests/health_check.rs